 Pitbull Ear Cropping

 Hopefully this article has illustrated that there no pros and plenty of cons associated with ear cropping.
 Pitbulls already have plenty of bad press to contend with.
+Even something with less of a reputation like the Pitbull Corgi mix gets a bit of stigma attached!

 Making them appear more vicious seems especially cruel for these breeds.
 They’ve been banned in many cities, and as this study shows, dogs that are labeled as a Pitbull in shelters are more likely to be euthanized.